robbrockbank/calico-mesos-deployments/docs/DockerizedDeployment.md

     docker ps | grep mesos-agent
     sudo systemctl status mesos-agent

-# Next Steps
+## Next steps
-With your Mesos Cluster set up, you can begin launching tasks networked by Calico.
-See our [Information on Launching Tasks with Marathon](UsingCalicoMesos.md) for more information.
+See [Our Guide on Using Calico-Mesos](UsingCalicoMesos.md) for info on how to test your cluster and start launching tasks networked with Calico.

 [calico]: http://projectcalico.org
 [mesos]: https://mesos.apache.org/
 [net-modules]: https://github.com/mesosphere/net-modules